-Of course, when you have a marketing blog and some of your posts become outdated naturally (for instance, when you promote some offers and sales that last for a certain period of time), there is no need to refresh them.
+Of course, when you have a marketing blog, and some of your posts become outdated naturally (for instance, when you promote some offers and sales that last for a certain period), there is no need to refresh them.

-However, this is a great move for those professional writers, who have informational blogs.
-When you post articles, guides and reviews, it is great to have the best of them bouncing on the top of the page.
+However, this is an excellent move for those professional writers who have informational blogs.
+When you post articles, guides, and reviews, it is great to have the best of them bouncing on the top of the page.
 Maybe, some of your new subscribers didn’t see the most popular posts you have made before.

 The updates for informational posts need to be done manually since this is your task to add some new points to them.
-However, you can publish these updates on certain dates without coming back to them in a very simple way.
+However, you can publish these updates on specific dates without coming back to them in a straightforward way.
 We know a small secret that will help you refresh your content and improve your workflow.

 How to Make Scheduling Easier?

-First and foremost, you need to download and install a special plugin called Tao Schedule Update.
-It is an official plugin created by WordPress, so don’t worry about harmful software or anything like that.
+First and foremost, you need to download and install a special plugin called Content Update Scheduler.
+It is an official plugin created for WordPress, so don’t worry about harmful software or anything like that.

 Once you have done with downloading and installing, go to the admin area and choose Posts > All Posts.
 Here you can locate a post you would like to update automatically over time.
-So do it and then click Schedule Update.
+Then click the Schedule Content Update.

-The program will copy your original post and head you to the editing page.
+It takes you to the editing page.
 There you can make changes to the initial text and save them.
-After all, changes are done, you need to set the date of updating.
-You will see this line on the right side of the menu, next to the Publish option.
-So this way you set the date and time for the update.
+After all, changes are done, you need to set the date when you want to schedule your content.
 The changes will be applied to the text automatically strictly on that day.

-That’s it!
 This way, you won’t have to refresh your content every time you feel so.
 Instead, you can set the dates for all of your old posts, add new content to them, and set the specific dates.
-Every post will be upgraded without your further participation.

 Setting the Updates in a Classical WordPress Post Editor